 Ph.D. students receive tuition waivers and stipends for living expenses during the first five years of study, generally in exchange for service to the department.

 M.A. students do not normally receive departmental funding.
-They are encouraged to contact Assistant Dean Carole Hughes (email@example.com, 617-552-3480) for available positions at Graduate Student Life, and to check out the opportunities in the right column of the table below.
+They are encouraged to contact Associate Dean Carole Hughes of the Dean of Students Office (firstname.lastname@example.org, 617-552-3480) for available positions at Graduate Student Life, and to check out the opportunities in the right column of the table below.
 The links that should be especially useful for finding positions on campus are the current listing of graduate assistantships and other job opportunities maintained by the Office of Graduate Student Life and the Boston College Human Resources job opportunity page.

 Both M.A. and Ph.D. students can, of course, apply for external sources of funding.
 Links to Ph.D. sources of funding and links to external sources of funding are listed below.

 For M.A. and Ph.D. students